Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_lecture.md

 You entered the number 0.
 ```

-Lets specifically talk about how the `if`-`elif`-`else` statements work.
+Let's specifically talk about how the `if`-`elif`-`else` statements work.
 The programmers of Python designed these statements so that they would execute highly efficiently.
 They achieved this by making it so that when Python is going through your `if`-`elif`-`else` statements and encounters a condition that evaluates to `True`, it will execute the corresponding conditional code block and then skip to the line directly following the last conditional block.
-Lets examine this in the following code saved again in `if_elif_else.py`.
+Let's examine this in the following code saved again in `if_elif_else.py`.

 ```python
 x = int(input('Please enter a number: '))